jen20/jen20.github.io/_posts/2015-01-23-finding-terminal-colours-a-useful-script.markdown

 I've been spending a lot more time recently working "full time" in Vim while writing go and puppet, and so invested a bit of time getting tmux set up to my liking.
-As part of this I wanted fancy colours, but the names the terminal gives them ("colour1", "colour236" - hey, at least they included the "u") are not that useful.

-This simple script however will print a line for each colour in the colour itself, making it easy to tell them apart!
+As part of this I wanted fancy colours in my tmux status line, but the names the terminal gives them ("colour1", "colour236" - hey, at least they included the "u") are not that useful.
+This script will print a line for each colour in the colour itself, making it easy to tell them apart!

 ```bash
 #!/usr/bin/env bash